logo Rotman R solo

 Faculty of Law

-Please note that the below Faculty of Law courses are representative of the 2022-2023 Academic Year.
-Details for the 2023-2024 Academic year will be coming soon.
+Details for Faculty of Law courses available during the 2024-2025 Academic year will be coming soon.

 Faculty of Music